Mathpix/api-examples/README.md

 ## Docs

 Some API examples for the image to Latex API that powers mathpix.com as well as others.
-The general docs for the API can be found here: https://mathpix.github.io/docs/
+The general docs for the API can be found here: http://docs.mathpix.com

 The purpose of this repo is to provide illustrative examples for various platforms.
-Android example coming soon!

-## What it does
-Shows how to use the Mathpix Latex API via the following means:

-1. A simple 10 line Python script.
-2. A minimal iOS application that crops user images, calls the API, and renders the resulting Latex.

-Notice: we had to disable the open API key due to API abuse, please request one from support@mathpix.com for now.
+Please use https://github.com/mathpix/ios-sample for a sample iOS app and use https://github.com/mathpix/android-sample for an Android one.

+Note: for production use, please request an API key from support@mathpix.com.